byu-cce270/content/docs/unit2/05_while_loops/while_class.md

-# In Class Exercise: Introduction to While Loops
+# In-Class Exercise: Introduction to While Loops

 The following exercises will have you create and understand what a while loop does and when it is used.